EmilioGarzia/Markdown-Easy-Shortcuts/README.md

 # Markdown Shortcuts

-Easily write to markdown using snipett, shortcut and specific automations for markdown documents
+Easily write to markdown using snippet, shortcuts and specific automations for markdown documents

 ## Commands